 - This is important because you are going to cook the chicken breasts covered, so there’s no way to check for doneness in the middle of cooking.

 - Poke a few holes on the chicken breasts with a fork, so the marinade will be absorbed well.

-how long to marinate chicken?
+how long to marinate chicken for baking?